Sexual health training for health providers

 True medical education and clinical training course catalogue

-- Migrant and Refugee Reproductive and Sexual Health: Culturally Responsive Clinical Practice – RACGP 40 pts
+This course increases a clinician's understanding of syphilis and congenital syphilis risk, their undertaking and importance of sexual health assessments, and provided education on initiating contact tracing in a maternity context. - Migrant and Refugee Reproductive and Sexual Health: Culturally Responsive Clinical Practice – RACGP 40 pts

 ThinkGP

-The NSW STI Programs Unit offers free, online training modules and informative videos about STI testing, management and partner notification for GPs and other primary care clinicians through the Think GP portal.
-To access the modules you will need to create a ThinkGP user account and then search for ‘sexual health’
+ThinkGP offers free, online training modules and informative videos about STI testing, management and partner notification for GPs and other primary care clinicians.
+Online courses can be accessed anytime, anywhere through the ThinkGP portal by creating a ThinkGP user account and searching for ‘sexual health.’

-- STI management essentials for general practice (6mins 40 sec)– a short video with a rural GP and an urban GP discussing practical strategies for talking to patients about STI testing, diagnosis and contact tracing.
+- STI management essentials for general practice (6mins 40 sec) – a short video with a rural GP and an urban GP discussing practical strategies for talking to patients about STI testing, diagnosis, and contact tracing.

 Royal Australian College of General Practitioners (RACGP)

-Find a sexual health course through RACGP
+Members can access sexual health courses through RACGP

 - Contact tracing for STIs – New resources and supportive evidence – an article containing resources and evidence to assist GPs to initiate partner notification when a patient is diagnosed with an STI.